 Moravian Museum of Bethlehem

-A member of Historic Bethlehem Partnership, the Moravian Museum of Bethlehem includes the 1741 Gemeinhaus, the 1744 Single Sisters’ House, the 1752 Apothecary, and the 1758 Nain-Schober House, the only remaining 18th-century residence for Christianized Native Americans in eastern Pennsylvania, currently undergoing restoration.
+A member of Historic Bethlehem Museums & Sites, the Moravian Museum of Bethlehem includes the 1741 Gemeinhaus, the 1744 Single Sisters' House, the 1752 Apothecary, and the 1758 Nain-Schober House, the only remaining 18th-century residence for Christianized Native Americans in eastern Pennsylvania.